-- local unidimensional alignment implies any of the other three local conditions; - local single-canyonedness implies local single-plateauedness; - there are no other pairwise implications between the four local conditions. - (b) Restricted to profiles of consistent and complete (or just of opinionated) judgment sets, the four local conditions are equivalent.
+- local single-canyonedness implies local single-plateauedness; - there are no other pairwise implications between the four local conditions. - (b) Restricted to profiles of consistent and complete (or just of opinionated) judgment sets, the four local conditions are equivalent.

-The subagendas with respect to which our local conditions are defined - i.e., those in \mathcal{Y} - must be carefully chosen.
-Choosing them according to their size (e.g., by including in \mathcal{Y} all subagendas of size less than some k) or according to the syntactic form of propositions in them (e.g., by including in \mathcal{Y} all subagendas whose propositions contain only a certain type or number of logical connectives) does not generally work.
-Our choice of subagendas is guided by two goals.
+Our choice of subagendas in \mathcal{Y} , with respect to which our local conditions are defined, is guided by two goals.
 The first is to ensure that a consistent majority outcome for every subagenda implies a consistent majority outcome overall (just as acyclicity on triples of alternatives in preference aggregation implies acyclicity overall).
 The second is to minimize the total number and size of subagendas, so as to make our local domain-restriction conditions as unrestrictive as possible.
+Accordingly, the subagendas in \mathcal{Y} must be carefully chosen.
+Choosing them according to their size (e.g., by including in \mathcal{Y} all subagendas of size less than some k) or according to the syntactic form of propositions in them (e.g., by including in \mathcal{Y} all subagendas whose propositions contain only a certain type or number of logical connectives) does not generally work.